 Auto manufacturers equip vehicles with safety features to keep drivers and other road users safe.
 One of these safety features is the anti-lock braking system (ABS).
-The anti-lock braking system regulates your car in heavy braking situations.
+The Anti Lock Braking System regulates your car in heavy braking situations.

 Any time you do any brake system maintenance or repair, such as replacing calipers, master cylinders, wheel pistons, or hoses in your brake system, air can get trapped in the brake circuit.
-The problem is, the trapped air is compressible.
+The problem is the trapped air is compressible.

 So, whenever you press the brake pedal, the air inside the brake circuit must be compressed before the hydraulic fluid.
-This will cause a spongy soft feeling when depressing the brake pedal.
+This will cause a spongy, soft feeling when depressing the brake pedal.
 Plus, the stopping distance will increase.

 You have to bleed the ABS module with a scan tool to remove the trapped air.
 I understand that not everybody can afford a scan tool.
 So, in this article, I’ll show you how to bleed ABS without a scan tool and how to know when the ABS needs bleeding.